 - A. Final Reports, Deliverables, and Documentation.
-The Project Sponsor will ensure that all final reports, deliverables, and documentation resulting from this PA are provided to NJHPO, NYSHPO, FRA, Signatories, Concurring Parties, and the Project Consulting Tribes, as appropriate. - B. Annual Report.
-Commencing one year from the date this PA is fully executed and every year thereafter until the Project is completed or cancelled, the Project Sponsor will prepare and submit an annual report to FRA, NJHPO, NYSHPO, the Project Consulting Tribes, Signatories, Concurring Parties, and other Consulting Parties as appropriate providing information concerning the implementation of this PA and the effect of the Project on historic properties.
-If a Project Sponsor has not yet been identified, FRA will prepare the annual report.
+The Project Sponsor and Amtrak will ensure that all final reports, deliverables, and documentation resulting from this PA are provided to NJHPO, NYSHPO, FRA, Signatories, Concurring Parties, and Consulting Tribes, as appropriate. - B. Annual Report.
+Commencing one (1) year from the date this PA is executed and every year thereafter until the Project is completed or cancelled, the Project Sponsor, in cooperation and coordination with Amtrak, will prepare and submit an annual report to FRA, NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and other Consulting Parties as appropriate providing information concerning the implementation of this PA and the effect of the Project on historic properties.
 The annual report will include any scheduling changes proposed, problems encountered, and disputes and their resolution in the Signatories' efforts to carry out the terms of this PA.